InternationalTradeAdministration/developerportal/_posts/2014-05-06-event-type-list.markdown

 ###Region

-Region refers to who has initiated the event:
+Region refers to the office that has initiated the event:
 * **Official** ITA Event - sponsored by the International Trade Administration
 * **Local Event** - sponsored by your local US Export Assistance Center or similar office